 You need Active Directory Administrative Center Console and forest functional level 2008R2 as a minimum to use this.

 For the restore process, you can use GUI or powershell.
 For permanent deletion, powershell is the way to go.
 Also, there is tombstone lifetime and deleted object lifetime depending on how long you want to keep the deleted objects.
-Continue reading “Active Directory Recycle Bin: Restore Deleted Objects or Wipe Off your Bin ?”
+Continue reading “Active Directory Recycle Bin: A Practical Guide”